voiceittech/voiceit3-websdk/README.md

 ```

 #### Generating a Secure Token
-Similarly to `VoiceItApi2WebSDK/php-example/login/index.php` you need to initialize the backend and then generate a secure token for the user in the backend, and send it to front end via an API call, or any means once the user is successfully authenticated via a username and password login or any other means.
+Similarly to `VoiceItApi2WebSDK/php-example/login/index.php` or the `/login` route in `VoiceItApi2WebSDK/node-example/server.js` you need to initialize the backend and then generate a secure token for the user in the backend, and send it to front end via an API call once the user is successfully authenticated via a username and password login or any other means.
 This token is then passed to the frontend to authorize the biometric login.
 Here is an example of how to generate the token in the backend.

+##### *PHP*
 ```php
 // Note: You might have to modify the require path of the voiceit-php-backend folder
 // depending on where you placed the folder in your project